EzraWard/Elementary/README.md

-To Run Elementary, you'll need:
+To run Elementary, you'll need:

 - Windows 10 v1809 or greater